 Dec 2016 – Feb 2017 Exhibit:

-GALLERY@LOOM is proud to launch our new location with a breathtaking exhibit of new abstract acrylic paintings from internationally shown artist, Marge Loudon Moody.
+GALLERY@LOOM proudly launched our new location with a breathtaking exhibit of new abstract acrylic paintings from internationally shown artist, Marge Loudon Moody.

 Since graduating from Art College in Scotland in 1972, Marge Loudon Moody has continued to develop her work in painting, drawing, collage and mixed-media.
 She describes her work broadly as being landscape-based.
 Her work varies in size from very small drawings and paintings to large works.